ledgerium-io/blockexplorer-server/README.md

 # General API Information

-* The default base endpoint is: http://localhost:2000
+* The default base endpoint is: http://localhost:2000 unless specified SERVER_PORT in the `.env`
 * All endpoints return either a JSON object or array.
 * Data is returned in **descending** order.
 Newest first, oldest last.
 * All time and timestamp related fields are in milliseconds.